 With more than 700 kilometres of coastline, Senegal has one of the richest fishing grounds in the world.
-127 In 2021, this sector contributed 3.2 percent of the national GDP, with an annual production of 570,000 tonnes per year, 80 percent of which came from the artisanal fisheries sector.
-Fish and seafood contributing to 40 percent of animal protein intake128 in the country where a fifth of children under five lack adequate nutrition and are stunted.
-129
+134 In 2021, this sector contributed 3.2 percent of the national GDP, with an annual production of 570,000 tonnes per year, 80 percent of which came from the artisanal fisheries sector.
+Fish and seafood contributing to 40 percent of animal protein intake 135 in the country where a fifth of children under five lack adequate nutrition and are stunted.
+136

-There are no figures for estimated IUU fishing with the instances we detected in Senegal mainly coming from NGO reports, but in West Africa as a whole this practice is estimated to represent 37 percent of total seafood catches, the highest rate in the world.
-The artisanal fishing sector is impacted by this, as catch numbers were reduced by 8.7 percent in 2018 in comparison with 2017 according to the latest figures available.
+There are no figures for estimated IUU fishing with the instances we detected in Senegal mainly coming from NGO reports, but in West Africa this practice is estimated to represent 37 percent of total seafood catches, the highest rate in the world.137 The artisanal fishing sector is impacted by this, as catch numbers were reduced by 8.7 percent in 2018 in comparison with 2017 according to the latest figures available.138 in Senegal and that Senegalese fishermen are forced to fetch the fish in neighbouring Guinea, the Gambia and Mauritania.
+Life has become difficult, especially when you have a large family, so for dinner, some families prepare fondé (millet porridge) or tiéré moum (couscous made from millet and moringa leaves) which are cheaper, they cannot afford fish," she says.